ChrisOspina/precommittest/README.md

 	2. Import repository
 	3. New codespace
 	4. New Gist
-* Click on the option that says New Repository to create an empty one
+* Click on the option that says New Repository to create an empty one.

-### 3. Once you are in the Create a new repository window it will ask you for the following
+### 3. Once you are in the Create a new repository window it will ask you for the following:
 *  A repository name,
 *  An optional description,
 *  Whether you would like it to be private or public,
 *  The options to add a README file, .gitignore and a license if applicable

-### 4. After you select these options you can select Create repository
+### 4. After you select these options you can select Create repository.

 ## Syncing your Repository to your Macbook

 Congratulations, you just created your first repository on GitHub but you would like have it synced to your local Macbook.
 Luckily after creating you could do that easily.
-First create a new director of the same name as your remote repository.
+First create a new directory of the same name as your remote repository.
-After you could run the following set of commands
+After you could run the following set of commands:

 ```
 echo "#repos" >> README.md